Homemade Eggnog Recipe

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Homemade Eggnog Recipe is insanely easy to make and so tasty!
-It is wonderfully thick and creamy with plenty of nutmeg flavor.
-No need to buy store-bought eggnog when this recipe is so perfect for making at home!
+Homemade Eggnog is insanely easy to make and so tasty!
+This eggnog recipe is wonderfully rich and creamy with plenty of cozy nutmeg and spice.
+You’ll never buy store-bought again!

 What is Eggnog?

-To describe the flavor is difficult, but as the name suggests, much of the flavor and texture of this drink comes from the eggs.
-It’s kind of like drinking custard, but thinner and spiced with nutmeg and cloves.
+To describe the flavor is difficult, but as the name suggests, much of the flavor and creamy texture of this drink comes from the eggs.
+It’s similar to a custard, but the consistency is thinner, with a touch of warm spices in the background.
 It’s pure beverage heaven!
+Eggnog is usually served cold or at room temperature, but it’s also delicious warmed up for a cozy treat.

 Four glasses of Homemade Eggnog topped with cinnamon with a cinnamon stick